 Subdivision 1.
 Grounds.
-The board may refuse to grant a license to, or may suspend, revoke, or restrict the license of an individual if the board determines that a licensee or applicant:
+The commissioner may refuse to grant a license to, or may suspend, revoke, or restrict the license of an individual if the commissioner determines that a licensee or applicant:

 (1) is incompetent to engage in alcohol and drug counseling practice or is found to be engaged in alcohol and drug counseling practice in a manner harmful or dangerous to a client or the public;

-(2) has violated the rules of the board or the statutes the board is empowered to enforce; or any law, rule order, stipulation and consent order, agreement, or settlement;
+(2) has violated the rules of the commissioner or the statutes the commissioner is empowered to enforce; or any law, rule order, stipulation and consent order, agreement, or settlement;

 (3) has obtained or attempted to obtain a license or license renewal by bribery or fraudulent misrepresentation;

-(4) has knowingly made a false statement on the form required to be submitted to the board for licensing or license renewal;
+(4) has knowingly made a false statement on the form required to be submitted to the commissioner for licensing or license renewal;

-(5) has failed to obtain continuing education credits required by the board;
+(5) has failed to obtain continuing education credits required by the commissioner;

 (7) has been convicted of a crime, including a finding or verdict of guilt, an admission of guilt, or a no contest plea, in any court in Minnesota or any other jurisdiction in the United States, reasonably related to the provision of alcohol and drug counseling services.
 Conviction, as used in this subdivision, includes conviction of an offense which, if committed in this state, would be deemed a felony or gross misdemeanor without regard to its designation elsewhere, or a criminal proceeding where a finding or verdict of guilty is made or returned but the adjudication of guilt is either withheld or not entered;